 Gao Huan (496 - 547) was the founder of the Northern Qi Dynasty.
 He was known as Emperor Shenwu of Northern Qi.
 He was born in the Bohai Sea County (now Jing County, Hebei Province), originally from Huaishuo Town (now Guyang County, Inner Mongolia), Han people but Xianbei.
 In his early years, he joined Du Luozhou's uprising army and Ge Rong's forces.
 Later, he betrayed Er Zhurong and became a trusted commander.
 After the death of Er Zhu Rong, Gao Huan incorporated the remaining six towns, suppressed the Qingzhou refugee uprising, overthrew the Er Zhu Group, and supported Emperor Xiaowu Yuan Xiu.
 He held great power in the Eastern Wei Dynasty and became a powerful official.
 Gao Huan won the war against the Western Wei, but he was defeated in the Battle of Tongguan and the Battle of Shayuan.
 He was also the creator of the Sound Hall Grotto.
 As for the details of Northern Qi and Gao Huan, the information provided so far was insufficient to answer.

 Gao Yang of Northern Qi (526-November 25, 559), also known as Zijin, was originally from Bo Hai County (Jing County, Hebei Province).
 He was the founding emperor of Northern Qi during the Northern and Southern Dynasties and the second son of Gao Huan, Emperor Shenwu of Northern Qi.
 He was born in 529 in Jinyang (near Taiyuan, Shanxi Province), nicknamed Jinyang Le.
 Gao Yang inherited his father and brother's regime and became the ruler of Eastern Wei.
 In the year 549, after his brother Gao Cheng was assassinated, Gao Yang quickly took control of the government and was conferred the title of King Qi by the Emperor of Wei.
 The following year, he forced Emperor Xiaojing of Wei to abdicate and ascended the throne himself, establishing the Northern Qi Dynasty.
 In the early days of Gao Yang's reign, he displayed a wise and decisive ability to govern.
 He carried out a series of reforms, strengthened the power of the central government, and promoted the economic and cultural development of Northern Qi.
 However, in the later stages of his rule, he became tyrannical and capricious.
 He drank too much and killed too many people, causing the political situation in Northern Qi to become unstable.
 Gao Yang died in the year 559 at the age of 34.
-In short, Gao Yang was an Emperor full of contradictions and complexity.
+In general, Gao Yang was an Emperor full of contradictions and complexity.
 His talent and decisiveness allowed Northern Qi to be established, but his tyranny and bloodlust also made his rule full of controversy.